-I Had A First Date On Valentine's Day & It Was Literally A Bloody Mess
+I Had A First Date On Valentine's Day & My Date Got A Nosebleed While We Kissed

 "Let’s play the question game," I suggested as Dimitri and I sat down over pints of cider atop the Bristol Harbor.
 It had just stopped raining and my Vans were filled with water.
 It was our first date and it was Valentine's Day.